 Which was why he had been forgiven, perhaps.
 It was in meeting Haki, and almost losing her, did he begin to understand the depths of Love that he had been given.

 Again, a second time.
 And of course, the question was posed in Greek, that blasted language whose vocabulary had surgical precision.
 You couldn’t claim any ambiguity with a word like agape.

 “Lord, you know that I love (phileo) you.”

-It was almost an insult, Shizuka knew, to confess that he loved God the way he loved Forseti: as a friend and a brother.
+It was almost an insult, Shizuka knew, to confess that his love for God was nothing more than the same way he loved Forseti: as a friend and a brother.
 But God gave, and demanded in return, a greater Love.
 An endless, eternal, unconditional, perfect Love.

 Shizuka was none of those things, except maybe eternal, and even that was by the grace of God alone.

 “I love—Haki.”
 Shizuka began to cry, covering his face with his hands.
 “I would do anything for her.”